 Once the fry reached 1.5 to 2 inches, we moved them to several different sites to spread them out.

-We ended up growing out approximately 10,000 fry.
+We ended up growing out approximately 10,000 fry in the Black Dog rearing ponds.
 When they reached approximately 2 inches, we divided them up into 3 different environments (1) easy access natural pond, (2) tank environment with well water and (3) tank environment with cycled pond water.
 These fish reached 5-6 inches and half have been moved to our new indoor pool set up and the other half to deep water pond for winter.
 The perch in the new indoor tank were approximately 7.5 inches by February.
-These will be available to the local school programs and aquaculture programs this winter and spring.
+These will be available to the local school programs and aquaculture programs this winter and spring

 Perch in the cold banking tank have survived very well with only about a 5% loss.